milkycode/wp-plugin_yachtall/README.md

 * Download latest Version from here: https://update.yachtino.com/wordpress/shiplisting.zip
 * Upload the plugin to your Wordpress site and activate it.
-* Contact Support on Happycharter.com to get your Application Key
+* Contact Yachtino Support to get your Application Key
 * Go to "Shiplisting->Generator" and create your pages.
 * That's it!